DaanBoelhouwers/kinetic-matching-lb-2d/README.md

 - Next, it computes the edges of the flip graph (BEM/main.py, line 135), which corresponds to lines 11-16 of the pseudocode.
 - Finally, the algorithm checks whether there exists a path from $M_1$ to $M_2$ using Dijkstra's (BEM/main.py, line 141-156), which corresponds to lines 17-18 of the pseudocode.

 The table below shows the lowerbounds computed by the algorithm for $n = 2, 3, \dots, 11$ truncated to four decimal places.
+Note that for both BEM and EM the number of points for a given $n$ is $2n$.

 | $n$ | lowerbound (BEM) | lowerbound (EM) |
 |-----|------------|------------|